ravikiran232/chord-p2p/readme.md

 ### for running the linux app

-Get the app folder and runapp.sh file.
-Now run the runapp.sh in the shell
+Get the app from release and  run the runapp.sh file.
 ```bash
 ./runapp.sh
 ```